olasitarska/coc-handbook/team.md

 It's important to have the right size of the Response Team.
 Too big will make decision making too slow and ineffective and there is a chance of diffusion of responsibility.
-Too small will put too much stress, pressure and responsibility on one or two people's shoulders.
+Too small will put too much stress, pressure and responsiblity on one or two people's shoulders.

 So far the best Response Team that worked for us was consisting of 4 people: two women and two men.